MSc Global Health

 Most sponsors have a set of criteria against which decisions on award are made and it is important that applicants are aware of these.
 When making an application, you are advised to send in your CV and covering letter stating why you are worthy of an award and also the use to which you intend to put the potential qualification.

-The MSc in Global Health is a one-year, full-time programme, with an option to study part-time over two years.
+The MSc in Global Health is a one-year, full-time programme.
 Students must complete the equivalent of 90 European Credit Transfer System (ECTS) credits to graduate: 60 ECTS credits for the taught component and 30 ECTS credits for the dissertation.
 The academic year is divided into three terms: Michaelmas (Term 1), Hilary (Term 2) and Trinity (Term 3).
 The first two terms form the taught component of the course, and the last term is to finalise the research dissertation requirement.

-Detailed information on the course modules and structure can be found here in the MSc Global Health Course Handbook 2018/19
+Detailed information on the course modules and structure can be found here in the MSc Global Health Course Handbook 2019/20, this will give you an idea of the various modules available.
+Modules may change from year to year in order to reflect current thematic changes and remain relevant and responsive to international policy priorities for health.

 Research Project Locations of Previous Students